laurenthat/Pets-Web-Application/README.md

 ## Installation
 Clone the repository by `git clone https://github.com/laurenthat/Pets-Web-Application.git`
 ## Features
-- logged in users can create a profile of a pet which includes a name, date of birth and photo.
+- logged-in users can create a profile of a pet which includes a name, date of birth and photo
-- logged in users can create, edit and delete only their own pet profiles.
+- REST interface and relational database used
-- admin user can create, edit and delete all pet profiles.
+- User roles like admin and logged-in user